 − These findings are based on a survey of 2,235 UK residents, conducted by the University of Hertfordshire and Ipsos MORI in association with the TUC, UNI Europa and the Foundation for European Foundation Studies (FEPS).
 The full report is available here

 − The UK survey is part of a larger Europe-wide research project by FEPS, UNI Europa and the University of Hertfordshire, which includes 15 surveys carried out in 13 countries.
 Previous results and reports can be accessed at the FEPS and UNI Europa websites.
-The final report will be available next month.
+Final report.